Revisiting the de Rham-Witt complex: Homological Algebra

 We now prove $(b)$.
 Let $X^{\ast}$ be a cochain complex of pro-free abelian groups; we wish to show that for every cochain complex of pro-free abelian groups $Y^{\ast}$, the canonical map

-is bijective; here $\mathrm{h} \coch$ denote the homotopy category of cochain complexes.
+is bijective; here $\mathrm{h} \coch$ denotes the homotopy category of cochain complexes.
 Using Lemma \ref{rast}, we can reduce to the case where $X^{\ast}$ is concentrated in degrees $n$ and $n-1$, for some integer $n$.
 Using the (levelwise split) exact sequence of cochain complexes

 we can further reduce to the case where $X^{\ast}$ is concentrated in a single degree $n$.
 In this case, we can write $X^{\ast}$ as the $p$-adic completion of a chain complex $\widetilde{X}^{\ast}$ of free abelian groups.
-In this case, $\rho$ can be identified with the restriction map
+Then $\rho$ can be identified with the restriction map

-which is a bijective by virtue of the fact that each term of $Y^{\ast}$ is $p$-adically complete. \end{proof}
+which is bijective by virtue of the fact that each term of $Y^{\ast}$ is $p$-adically complete. \end{proof}